Edderic/edderic.github.io/_posts/2015-07-12-probability-of-hitting-deadlines-based-on-pivotal-tracker-points.markdown

 </figcaption>
 </figure>

-Looking at the histograms of 1-point stories and 2-point stories verifies the intuition that a backlog that is dominated by two-point stories will probably take longer than a backlog that isn't, given that the total points are the same.
+Looking at the histograms of `1`-point stories and `2`-point stories verifies the intuition that a backlog that is dominated by `2`-point stories will probably take longer than a backlog that isn't, given that the total points are the same.
-The 2-point probability distribution has a significant amount of stories that take longer than 10 hours.
-Summing the probabilities from 11th hour to the end shows that there is about a 30% chance that a 2-point story will take longer than 10 hours.
+The `2`-point probability distribution has a significant amount of stories that take longer than `10` hours.
+Summing the probabilities from `11`th hour to the end shows that there is about a `30`% chance that a `2`-point story will take longer than `10` hours.
-On the other hand, there is a 0% chance that a 1-point story will take longer than ten hours, given this data without outliers.
+On the other hand, there is a `0`% chance that a `1`-point story will take longer than ten hours, given this data without outliers.

 ## Computing the probability of how long milestones will take

-So how do we calculate our "confidence" in finishing a milestone, given that `X` amount of stories are estimated to be 1-point and `Y` amount of stories are estimated to be 2-points?
+So how do we calculate our "confidence" in finishing a milestone, given that `X` amount of stories are estimated to be `1`-point and `Y` amount of stories are estimated to be `2`-points?

 According to [Wikipedia](https://en.wikipedia.org/wiki/Convolution):